JensRantil/rewind/README.rst

 Checking out
 ------------
-To start developing you need to install the ZeroMQ library on your system beforehand.

 This is how you check out the `rewind` library into a virtual environment::

     cd <your development directory>